DrAbstract/alx-low_level_programming/README.md

-What should I know about pointers ?
+I will keep improving daily